SimplyStaking/panic/README.md

 docker-compose up -d --build
 ```

-Now you will have to configure PANIC to monitor your nodes and systems as well as give it the channels to alert you through.
-To do this you will have to navigate to the running web-installer.
-This can be found at `https://{UI_ACCESS_IP}:8000`, or at `https://localhost:8000` if you're running it locally.
-The installer will first ask you to enter the username and password.
-These are `INSTALLER_USERNAME` and `INSTALLER_PASSWORD` which you have changed previously.
-Make sure you type **HTTPS** if you're getting an error when accessing the installer on your browser.
+The next step is to configure PANIC to monitor your nodes and systems as well as give it the channels to alert you through.
+You can do this by navigating to the PANIC UI at `https://{UI_ACCESS_IP}:3333`, or at `https://localhost:3333` if you're running it locally.
+The PANIC UI will start the installation procedure if it does not detect any configurations.
+Make sure you type **HTTPS** if you're getting an error when accessing PANIC UI on your browser.

-After you set-up PANIC to your liking, the Web-Installer will save these details in the form of configuration files inside the `config` folder.
-For correct behavior, these configuration files should never be modified.
-If you would like to edit them at some point, we suggest to re-run the web-installer again.
-The web-installer will ask you if you want to start a fresh install or load your old configuration.
+After you set-up PANIC to your liking the installation procedure will save these details in the Mongo database.
+For correct behavior the database should never be modified manually.
+If you would like to edit the configurations at some point you can do so by accessing the settings option on the PANIC UI header.

 PANIC will automatically read these configuration files and begin monitoring the data sources.
-To check that this is the case we suggest running the command `docker-compose logs -f alerter` and `docker-compose logs -f health-checker`.
+To confirm that PANIC is running as expected we suggest running the command `docker-compose logs -f alerter` and `docker-compose logs -f health-checker`.
 By this you can see the different components starting up.
-If you have set-up telegram/slack commands we suggest that you enter the command `/status` to check that all PANIC components are running.
-If you really want to check that PANIC is up and running, we suggest that you check that all the logs inside `panic/alerter/logs` have no errors.
+If you have set-up telegram/slack commands we suggest that you enter the command `/status` (telegram) or `/panicstatus` (slack) to check that all PANIC components are running.
+If you want to check that every PANIC component is up and running without any issue we suggest that you check that all the logs inside `panic/alerter/logs` have no errors.

-You can visualise node metrics and alerts using PANIC UI, which can be accessed at `https://{UI_ACCESS_IP}:3333`, or at `https://localhost:3333` if you're running it locally.
+After PANIC is up and running you can visualise node metrics and alerts using PANIC UI at `https://{UI_ACCESS_IP}:3333`, or at `https://localhost:3333` if you're running it locally.
 For more information regarding PANIC UI, [click here](./ui/README.md).

 Congratulations you should have PANIC up and running!